12 Ways for 50+ Cyclists to Create Your Best Season Yet

 Address nagging injuries

 In 2022, CTS Founder and Chief Endurance Officer Chris Carmichael had hip and knee replacement surgeries.
-During his recoveries (read more on his hip replacement recovery and knee replacement recovery), he noted that he underestimated how severely his knee and hip pain had impaired his performance.
+During his recoveries (read more on his hip replacement recovery and knee replacement recovery and knee replacement followup), he noted that he underestimated how severely his knee and hip pain had impaired his performance.
 The detriments progressed slowly over decades, to the point he barely perceived the changes.
 And then the pain escalated very quickly, leading to surgeries.
 Many aging athletes carry long-term injuries they never completely treated, or that you know you’ll eventually need to deal with.
 Surgeries are intimidating and come with risks.
 However, the most common regret we hear from athletes afterward is that they waited as long as they did.
 The sooner you restore full (or improved) function, the better you can hold on to your fitness and performance in the face of advancing age.

 Stop drinking alcohol

 Consuming alcohol – in any amount – has no positive impact on your training or recovery.
-Despite the longstanding traditions that link alcohol with athletics, recent articles in Bicycling, Runner’s World, and Outside have come around to what we’ve been saying for years.
+Despite the longstanding traditions that link alcohol with athletics, articles in Bicycling, Runner’s World, and Outside have come around to what we’ve been saying for years.
 From a training perspective, alcohol disturbs your sleep and hinders recovery.
 From a health perspective, it increases your risks for cancer and cardiovascular disease.
 Being fit offers some protection from cancer and cardiovascular disease, but exercise and alcohol do not completely cancel each other out.

 Lift heavy weights